dgcnz/relaxed-equivariance-dynamics/blogpost.md

 \alpha(\|\frac{\partial w(m,n)}{\partial m}\|+ \|\frac{\partial w(m,n)}{\partial n}\|)
 $$

-Here the partial derivatives are discrete and just represent the difference of neighbouring weight values over spacial locations
+Here the partial derivatives are discrete and just represent the difference of neighbouring weight values over spacial locations.

 <!--Naturally, we would expect approximately equivariant networks to achieve better results than fully equivariant models on datasets which are themselves not perfectly equivariant.
 [1] supports this intuition showing that an AENN yielded better results than a fully equivariant model on super-resolution tasks for partially-equivariant channel flow data.